joergen7/cre/README.md

 #### Implementation of the Worker

 The CRE worker for our zero-order logic involves implementing the notion of reduction inside the `run/2` function.
 This function takes a redex and returns the result of that redex.
 The user info field is ignored.
-The [source code](test/logic_worker.erl) of the client is available as part of the CRE test suite.

 ```erlang
 run( {'not', X}, _UsrInfo )      -> {ok, not X};